How many times have you read or been told that stress is good for you? Yeah, that's a lie.

 The Sunny D meme below always makes me laugh.
 I can't believe I never noticed this about their logo until it was pointed out.
 I drank this stuff up until I was 15 probably (gross)!

-These days I enjoy cat and dog videos (buzzfeed usually has pretty good round-ups), The Oatmeal, Hyperbole and a Half, Half in the Bag, and Whine About It for a good chuckle.
+These days I enjoy cat and dog videos, H3H3 Productions (they do parody & reaction videos), The Oatmeal, Hyperbole and a Half, Half in the Bag, and Whine About It for a good chuckle.

 If you're in a situation that's causing you major stress or anxiety, step away, even if it's just the next room over.
 Can't separate yourself physically?
 For example, maybe you're in the backseat of a car and the two people in the front are arguing (teenagers might relate).
 Distance yourself mentally by putting on some headphones and cranking up the music until it's barely loud enough to cover the source of the noise or help you immense yourself.